-In this article we discover the benefits of meditation for children and some exercises to introduce them to the practice in the right way, involving them actively.
+In this article we discover the benefits of meditation for children and some exercises to introduce them to the practice in the right way, actively involving them.

-We often delude ourselves that children are immune to stress: in reality, they experience strong emotions and, from the very first social experiences, they know competition.
-It is true that children live in the present, have no worries and totally identify with what they are doing in the moment, but it is a period of life that does not last long: early, usually with the start of school, children also start to worry , to feel anxieties and pressures, to shift the thought towards the past and the future.
-This is why meditation for children can become a pleasant and very useful habit even during childhood, with clearly visible implications on the ability to concentrate and manage emotions.
+We often delude ourselves that children are immune to stress: in reality they experience strong emotions and, from their first social experiences, they know competition.
+It is true that children live in the present, they have no worries and identify totally with what they are doing in the moment, but it is a period of life that does not last long: early, usually with the start of school, children too start worrying, experience anxieties and pressures, move the thought towards the past and the future.
+That’s why meditation for children can become a pleasant and very useful habit even during childhood, with clearly visible implications on the ability to concentrate and manage emotions.

-Every small child who begins to manifest himself seeks the approval and recognition of his parents at the same time as a small plant seeks water, light and air.
-When a quality is not accepted and recognized, perhaps because the parents want the child be it so or there, the child has nothing left but to modify himself, repressing or denying this unaccepted quality, because he needs their love and recognition.
+Every child that begins to manifest seeks the approval and recognition of its parents at the same time that a small plant seeks water, light and air.
+When a quality is not accepted and recognized, perhaps because the parents want the child to be like this or that, the child just has to change, repressing or denying this unaccepted quality, because he needs their love and their recognition.

-The continuous repression of his own emotional qualities leads the child to get used to living with certain emotions within himself for a long period of time and this tendency becomes a personality trait as well described by Dr. Joe Dispenza’s study, you can deepen it HERE.
-At that point, the others will describe that child as ‘angry’, ‘resentful’ or ‘critical’.
+The continuous repression of one’s emotional qualities leads the child to get used to living with certain emotions within himself for a long period of time and this tendency becomes a personality trait as well described by Dr. Joe Dispenza’s study, you can learn more HERE.
+At which point others will describe that child as “angry,” “rancotic,” or “critical.”

 WHY MEDITATION HELPS CHILDREN

-In our modern society the problems described above are exacerbated by social media (which amplify the effects of bullying and social pressure), excessive stimulation by the media and technology (which leads to greater restlessness and less ability to attention) and a climate of growing fear (nourished by the current state of the world and the anxieties of parents).
+In our modern society, the problems described above are aggravated by social media (which amplify the effects of bullying and social pressure), by the excessive stimulus from media and technology (which leads to greater restlessness and less attention span) and by a climate of growing fear (fueled by the current state of the world and by the anxieties of parents).

-Let’s take school as an example: What happens when a pupil misbehaves at school?
-He is punished, sent by the principal or suspended.
+Let’s take school as an example: what happens when a pupil behaves badly in school?
+He is punished, sent to the principal or suspended.

-But is it really useful in improving the mental state of pupils?
-The punishment often consists in standing in a corner staring at the wall or something else, but it certainly does not work to make people reflect on their behavior, indeed it is counterproductive because it does nothing but feed the climate of fear and lower the self-esteem of the person. baby.
+But is it really useful for improving students’ mental state?
+The punishment often consists of standing in a corner staring at the wall or something else, but it certainly does not serve to make one reflect on one’s conduct, on the contrary it is counterproductive because it only fuels the climate of fear and lowers the child’s self-esteem.

-In this context, it is our responsibility as parents and educators – and as a society – to teach new generations self-help tools that can truly make a difference.
+In this context, it is our responsibility as parents and educators – and as a society – to teach the new generations self-help tools that can really make a difference.

 MEDITATION IN SCHOOLS

-Fortunately, we are witnessing a worldwide movement that aims to permanently integrate meditation into the school system.
-In some American and UK schools, meditation is already practiced as an adjunct to physical education programs, in others it is taught in lieu of disciplinary detention.
+Fortunately, we are seeing a worldwide movement to permanently integrate meditation into the school system.
+In some US and UK schools meditation is already being practiced as an adjunct to physical education programmes, in others it is being taught as a substitute for disciplinary detention.

-Prof. Robert W. Coleman of Baltimore Elementary School has devised something different for misbehaving students: meditation.
+Professor Robert W. Coleman of Baltimore elementary school has come up with something different for students who misbehave: meditation.

-Instead of punishing children with punishment or by sending them to the principal’s office, the Baltimore school now has a room called the “Mindful Moment Room” … aka the meditation room.
+Instead of punishing children with punishments or by sending them to the principal’s office, the Baltimore school now has a room called the “Mindful Moment Room”… or the meditation room.

-The room has nothing to do with a punishment room.
-Instead, it’s filled with purple lamps, decorations, and fluffy pillows.
-Misbehaving children are encouraged to sit in the room and go through practices such as breathing or meditation, helping them calm their mind and center.
+The room has nothing to do with a detention room.
+Instead, it is filled with lamps, decorations, and soft purple cushions.
+Misbehaving children are invited to sit in the room and perform practices such as breathing or meditation, helping them calm their mind and center themselves.
 They are also invited to talk about what happened.

-Childhood and adolescence are important developmental stages that build the foundation for mental health in adults.
-In recent literature, mindfulness-based school programs that use age-appropriate techniques have demonstrated a range of social, cognitive and emotional benefits for elementary and middle school students.
+Childhood and adolescence are important developmental stages that lay the foundation for mental health in adults.
+In recent literature, mindfulness-based school programs using age-appropriate techniques have demonstrated a variety of social, cognitive, and emotional benefits for elementary and middle school students.

 - Promotes creativity